Columbia Virtual Campus

 35% of users thought study spaces could be a feasible and useful tool.

-Planned for a semester timeline which didn’t match with current product requirement of clubs hosting events on our platform - would prove to be difficult to have an active calendar.
+Planned for a semester timeline which didn’t match with the abrupt timing of COVID-19 and current product requirement of clubs hosting events on our platform.

 There is an abundance of online resources but no way of sorting it or personalizing to a user’s own need.